ptsteadman/jekyll-now/_posts/2015-03-02-NGINX-Static-Locations.md

 layout: post
 title: Static NGINX Locations
 ---
-I do as much as I can with the single AWS t2.micro instance I keep running, which means I have a lot projects running on different paths on a single server/domain.
+I try to get a lot of mileage out of the single AWS t2.micro instance I keep running, which means I have a lot projects running on different paths on a single server.
 Everytime I finish a project, I have to relearn how to add new "locations" (paths) to the NGINX virtual host.

 I was really frustrated when I couldn't figure out how to add a static location for the Jekyll